evanyfyip/uw-alert-web/README.md

 - pip install -e .
 - cd uw-alert-web
 - flask --app=uw-alert-web run
+- We found that on Windows systems, the above command sometimes does not work.
+Instead, run "python -m flask --app=uw-alert-web run"

 Our app also requires a .env file in the root directory containing API keys to the services we use.
 It should look like the following:\
 OPENAI_API_KEY='[INSERT YOUR KEY HERE]'\